stardist/stardist/README.md

 ![](https://github.com/mpicbg-csbd/stardist/raw/master/images/stardist_overview.png)

-This repository contains the implementation of star-convex object detection for 2D and 3D images, as described in the papers:
+This repository contains the Python implementation of star-convex object detection for 2D and 3D images, as described in the papers:

 <img src="https://github.com/mpicbg-csbd/stardist/raw/master/images/stardist_logo.jpg" title="siân is the king of the universe" width="25%" align="right">